DETAILED ACTION

 Response to Amendment and Arguments

-Applicant's arguments regarding rejection under 35 U.S.C. §103 have been fully considered but in moot in view of new ground of rejection.
+Applicant's arguments regarding rejection under 35 U.S.C. §103 have been fully considered but respectfully found not persuasive.

 Applicant amended independent claims 1, 12 and 18 to further specify:

-determining a recommended placement for substrates on the substrate support based on the one or more estimated placement locations and further based on a predicted etch rate profile associated with the recommended placement satisfying one or more threshold criterion; and
+determining a recommended placement for substrates on the substrate support by identifying one of the multiple estimated placement locations associated with a predicted etch rate profile having a minimized etch rate profile characteristic and satisfying one or more threshold criterion.

-LEE US 20180114675 A1 is introduced in view of new ground of rejection.
-The teachings of CHEN, KANG, Yamaguchi, Sakamoto, and IKEDA as disclosed in the previous office action are hereby incorporated by references to the extent applicable to the amended claims.
+The teachings of CHEN, KANG, LEE, Yamaguchi, Sakamoto, and IKEDA as disclosed in the previous office action are hereby incorporated by references to the extent applicable to the amended claims.

 Another iteration of claim analysis has been made.
 Referring to the corresponding sections of the claim analysis below for details.